What Scheme does my employee belong to?

 Instructions on how to complete the NHS Retirement for Age and VERA application

-The employee/member of the scheme will need to be complete section 1-10 and the employer will need to complete Part 2, Section 1 of the form.
+The employee/member of the scheme must complete section 1-10 and the employer must complete Part 2, Section 1 of the form.

 In order to inform the SPPA of what a Practitioner has actually or provisionally earned up to their intended date of retirement the employer will need to complete Section 2E – Practitioner Only.
 Please note when completing this section that we only require your employee's actual earnings in the previous financial years, including any earnings or provisional earnings for the part financial year.